 Home to the Masai Mara and the Great Migration, Kenya is one of Africa’s best safari destinations.
 Kenyan safaris were also the inspiration behind Walt Disney’s 1994 blockbuster, “The Lion King”, so we hope you’re ready for a few childhood flashbacks.

-Taking our knowledge from more than 10 years travelling, volunteering and living in East Africa, Adventure Out Loud has hand-crafted this adventure to ensure you get to explore Africa’s most exciting safari destinations, make a positive difference in the world and rejuvenate your mind, body and soul through yoga and meditation with the incredible Tamblyn Lord.
+Taking our knowledge from more than 10 years travelling, volunteering and living in East Africa, Adventure Out Loud has hand-crafted this adventure to ensure you get to explore Africa’s most exciting safari destinations, make a positive difference in the world and rejuvenate your mind, body and soul through yoga and meditation with our team of incredible and experienced yoga instructors.

 Flight assistance and bookings available upon request.
 Adventurers from other countries also welcome.

 Adventure Out Loud to meet you at the airport and transfer you to our hotel where you can spend the day relaxing or you can jump straight in to the action with a rejuvenating yoga session and a walk through Karura Forest in the search for the elusive monkeys.

 After morning yoga, we head toward the David Sheldrick Elephant Orphanage and the Nairobi Giraffe Centre.
 This is your chance to get up-close-and-personal with these incredible animals.
 If you’re lucky you might even get a kiss from Ed the giraffe.